Rubén Blades: 1970s–1980s

 Blades earned multiple degrees in political science and law at the Universidad Nacional de Panamá and performed legal work at the Bank of Panama as a law student.
-After graduating in 1974, he moved to the U.S. and stayed with his exiled parents in Miami, Florida, before moving to New York City.
-Andy Harlow said that "he used to sleep on my couch while he worked at Fania (Records); used to say "I write songs, too."

-His first recording in the United States of America was the solo album, De Panamá a New York, with the Pete Rodriguez Orchestra, which included original compositions such as "Juan Gonzalez", "Descarga Caliente" and "De Panamá a New York", which were recorded in New York City by Alegre Records in 1970.
+Blades' first recording in the US was the solo album De Panamá a New York, with the Pete Rodriguez Orchestra, which included original compositions such as "Juan Gonzalez", "Descarga Caliente" and "De Panamá a New York", recorded in 1969 at The Sound Factory studio in California and released by New York City-based label Alegre Records in 1970.
 He then returned to Panamá and finished his degree.

-Blades began his career in New York City writing songs while working in the mailroom at Fania Records.
+In 1974, he moved to the United States, initially staying with his exiled parents in Miami, Florida, before moving to New York City where he began working in the mailroom at Fania Records.
 Soon Blades was working with salseros Ray Barretto and Larry Harlow.
 Shortly thereafter, Blades started collaborating with trombonist and bandleader Willie Colón.
 They recorded several albums together and participated in albums by plena singer Mon Rivera and the Fania All Stars.

-Blades's first notable hit was a song on the 1977 album Metiendo Mano that he had composed in 1968: "Pablo Pueblo", a meditation about a working-class father who returns to his home after a long day at work.
+Blades's first notable hit was a song on the 1977 album Metiendo Mano that he had composed in 1968, "Pablo Pueblo", a meditation about a working-class father who returns to his home after a long day at work.
 The song later became his unofficial campaign song when he ran for president of Panama.
 The Colón and Blades recording on the same album of Tite Curet Alonso's composition, "Plantación Adentro", which dealt with the brutal treatment of Indian natives in Latin America's colonial times, was a hit in various Caribbean countries.
 He wrote and performed several songs with the Fania All Stars and as a guest on other artists' releases, including the hits "Paula C", written about a girlfriend at the time; "Juan Pachanga", about a party animal who buries his pain for a lost love in dance and drink; and "Sin Tu Cariño", a love song, featuring a bomba break.
 The latter two songs feature piano solos by the Puerto Rican pianist Papo Lucca.